Using the App

 What does the "Daily Self-Assessment" do?

-Daily self-assessment helps you track how you feel each day.
-To see past self-assessments, you can tap the "Data" icon and view self-assessments in a weekly view or a monthly view.
+To see past self-assessments in the app, you can tap the "Data" button from the bottom navigation on your screen and view self-assessments in a weekly view or a monthly view.

-What does the orange circle around the “Digihalers and Safety” icon in the app home screen mean?
+What does the orange circle around the “Digihaler Connectivity” icon in the app “Home” screen mean?

-The orange circle around the "Digihalers and Safety" icon is a reminder to check the dose counter on the back of the device to see how many doses remain.
+The orange circle around the "Digihaler Connectivity" icon is a reminder to check the dose counter on the back of the device to see how many doses remain.

 I received a notification that I have more than 12 ProAir Digihaler events today.
 What does this mean?

-If you have had more than 12 ProAir Digihaler events (categorized as “good” (>45 L/min), “fair” (30-45 L/min), “low (<30 L/min) or no inhalation recorded within 1 min of cap open,” “exhalation,” or “possible air vent block”) in a 24-hour period, the app will notify you.
+If you have had more than 12 ProAir Digihaler events (measured in liters per minute (L/min) and categorized as “good inhalation” (>45 L/min), “fair inhalation” (30-45 L/min), “low (<30 L/min) or no inhalation recorded within 1 min of cap open,” “exhalation,” or “possible air vent block”) within a calendar day, the app will notify you.
 Serious and potentially fatal side effects can occur with too much use of this medication.
 Contact your healthcare provider if you are using more ProAir Digihaler than usual, as this may be a sign of worsening symptoms.

 Your inhaler will calculate how many doses you took in the past 7 days.
 You will receive a notification if you are not taking your maintenance medication twice a day.
 You will be asked if you would like to set up inhalation reminders.